efbe/birdnest/README.md

 ## Why?

-I was curious about the fuzz around Vue so I decided to build something with it.
-We also needed a very lightweight page for our Airbnb crib so I guess that's what people call two birds with one stone.
+I was curious about the fuzz around Vue so I decided to build something with it and as we needed a very lightweight page for our Airbnb crib so I guess that's what people call two birds with one stone.

-I also wanted to make a small app that is useful for a real life family with a kid unlike Airbnb's "Experiences".
+I also wanted to make a small app from scratch that is useful for a real life family with a kid unlike Airbnb's "Experiences".

 ## Above...